List of 30 Rock characters: Milton Greene

 Milton Greene (Alan Alda) is Jack's biological father.
-Milton rented a room from Colleen Donaghy in the Boston suburb of Sadchester in 1958, during one of Jimmy Donaghy's numerous abandonments of his family.
-The two soon began a physical affair and, unbeknownst to Milton, conceived Jack Donaghy.
+Milton rented a room from Colleen Donaghy in the Boston suburb of Sadchester in 1958, during one of Jimmy Donaghy's numerous long absences from his family.
+The two soon began a physical affair and, unbeknownst to Milton, conceived Jack.

-A half-century later, Milton is a liberal history professor at Vermont's Bennington College.
-In the interim, Milton had married and sired a son whom he and the child's mother refused to name, opining that children should choose their own names; Spider-Man Greene is Jack's unsuspecting half-brother.
-A fan of Jimmy Carter (much to Jack's bemusement), Milton is writing a multi-volume biography of the former president, entitled From Peanut to President; Betty White is reading a volume when Tracy Jordan telephones her in "Stone Mountain".
+A half-century later, Milton is a politically liberal professor of history at Vermont's Bennington College.
+In the interim, Milton had married and fathered a son named Spider-Man (Milton and his wife believed that children should be able to choose their own names).
+An admirer of Jimmy Carter, Milton is the author of a multi-volume biography of the former president, entitled From Peanut to President.
+Betty White is seen reading a volume when Tracy Jordan telephones her in "Stone Mountain".

 Jack discovers in "The Natural Order" that Jimmy Donaghy had been gone when Jack was conceived.
 He and Len Wozniak narrow his possible fathers down to three men whom Jack lures to Manhattan under false pretences in "Mamma Mia".
 Seeing that George Park is Korean and then learning that Fred O'Dwyer lost his genitals in a grenade explosion during World War II, Jack invites Milton to his office and reveals their relation.
 Milton is overjoyed and announces that he is in need of a kidney to survive.
 In "Kidney Now!", Jack is relieved to learn that he is not a match and decides to hold a charity concert to find a kidney for Milton.
 It is revealed in "Christmas Attack Zone" that Elvis Costello was a tissue match and donated a kidney to Milton.

 Milton's liberalism is exaggerated as a foil to Jack's conservative politics.
 He is kind, enthusiastic, and supportive of Jack.

 Appears In: "Mamma Mia", "Kidney Now!", "Christmas Attack Zone".